Depression Medication For Mental Health Symptoms Of Depression

 Develop healthy medication habits

-Take your meds at the same time every day.
+Take your medication at the same time every day.
 If your doctor asks you to take them with food, do so to avoid unwanted side effects.
 If you struggle to remain on time with your medication, get a weekly pill box and a medication alarm.

 Report side effects to your doctor